-We are committed to convening and supporting partners advancing patient-centered, innovative, evidence-based solutions addressing this crisis.
+We are committed to convening and supporting partners advancing patient-centered, innovative, evidence-based solutions addressing this public health challenge.

-- Inform State and Federal policies to ensure access to care
+Informing state and federal policies to ensure access to care

-- Raise public awareness of effective strategies for curtailing the epidemic
+Raising public awareness of effective strategies for curtailing the crisis

 Karen A. Scott

 Our leadership and staff are renowned experts with the vision and passion to drive our mission forward.